 10. Forfeit Time The game time will also be the forfeit time.
 No grace period will be allowed.

-11. Warm-ups Games will have a warm-up and half time of 3 minutes.
+11. Warm-ups Games will have a warm-up and half time of 3 minutes (Officials discretion if game is behind schedule).

 B. Number of Players / Substitutions

 1. All players present and physically able must play at least 9 minutes (4.5 minutes in each half) of each game.
 Note: The clock must stop at 4 ½ minutes.
-The clock will start after the required substitutions have b made.
+The clock will start after the required substitutions have been made within a 30 second timeframe.
 (12U and up do not require mandatory substitutions in the 1st and 3rd periods.
 They will have open substitutions.
 All players will still be required to play a minimum of 4 minutes in each half.
 Failure to do so will result in game forfeit.)

-2. No player may be on more than one roster in the same age division.
+2. No player may be on more than one roster in the same age division unless authorized by the DYBA Board due to special circumstances in the same age division.

 3. A coach may have a player sit out for disciplinary reasons.
 If so, the coach must notify the official scorekeeper and the opposing coach prior to the game.
 Once this is done, the player may not enter the game under any circumstances,